-This heater has a pilot with an Oxygen Depletion Sensor Shutoff System (ODS).
-The ODS/pilot is a required feature for ventfree room heaters.
+This heater has a pilot with an Oxygen Depletion Sensing (ODS) safety shutoff system.
+The ODS/pilot is a required feature for vent-free room heaters.
 The ODS/pilot shuts off the heater if there is not enough fresh air.